AutoCAD Workstation FAQ

 Q: Does having more CPU cores improve AutoCAD performance?

 A: Drafting in AutoCAD is not able to utilize more than a handful of cores.
 We have found that a CPU with the highest operating frequency will give you the best overall performance for general modeling tasks.
-Intel's mainstream Core i7 8700K currently offers the highest single-core clock speed, so that is our go-to recommendation.
+Intel's mainstream Core i7 9700K currently offers very high single-core clock speed, without a high price, so that is our go-to recommendation.

 Q: Do I need to use a Quadro card or is GeForce OK?